- The fundamental principle is to

 assumed a steel box, but I am increasingly interested in the possibility

-of polymer jackets, possibly with steel-reinforced floors designed to
+of polymer jackets, probably with steel-reinforced floors designed to

-receive the segments and rest on detents without harm.
+hold the vulnerable lead segments and to rest on detents safely and without harm.

 - Each segment of lead inside a

-piston should be suitably shaped and coded with a unique, machine-readable
+piston box should be suitably shaped and coded with a unique, machine-readable

 identification number so as to be suitable for installation and removal on